This documentation is for developers who want to contribute to ManimCommunity/manim.

 Once you are done with Installing Manim using Poetry, you can run the code

 black by activating entering the virtual environment:

 For example, if you have written some new example and want to format it and see lint information use the commands below.

 poetry run black example_scenes

-Similarly, you can see linting information for a given file, or directory, by the
+Similarly, you can see linting information for a given file, or directory,

 black command with

 python3 -m pip install .

 Please see Contributing for more details about contributing to Manim.

 Since pip doesn’t implement editable installations from our